quintenpalmer/quintenpalmer.github.io/_posts/2023-02-05-building-a-simple-iced-gui.md

 # Conclusion

 Hopefully this (relatively) simple app gives you an idea of what to expect with my real Musiq app that I will soon reveal to the world.
 This post definitely felt like more of a code-dump than I was expecting; sorry if it was either too dense or too dry.
-Stay tuned for the next post, where I think I'm planning to show audio playback.
+Stay tuned for the next few posts, where I think I'm planning to show audio playback, then and [MPRIS](https://specifications.freedesktop.org/mpris-spec/latest/), possible in back-to-back weeks.